candicei/MATLAB-ElT/README.md

 ### Solution to the Boundary Value Problem <a name="bvp"></a>
 The solution to the BVP noted by equations [(2)](#equations) and [(3)](#equations) is found to be as shown in equation [(5)](#equations).
 This is found by using Green's functions.

-I don't go over the derivation here, but if you are interested in learning how to solve this BVP problem or other BVP problems, I would recommend looking at the lectures provided by Dr. Anthony Pierce on Green's Functions [here](https://www.math.ubc.ca/~peirce/math406_17.htm).

 ### Implementation <a name = "implementation"></a>